penumbra-zone/penumbra/docs/guide/src/pcli/transaction.md

 ```

 The proposal deposit will be immediately escrowed and the proposal voting period will start in the
 very next block.
-When voting finishes, if your proposal has not been vetoed, it will automatically
+When voting finishes, if your proposal has not been slashed, it will automatically
 be refunded to you with no action required on your part.

 ### Getting Proposal Information